RileyCornelius/Ros-Workspace/README.md

 ### Update the template with your code

-1. Specify the repositories you want to include in your workspace in `src/ros2.repos` or delete `src/ros2.repos` and develop directly within the workspace.
+1. Specify the repositories you want to include in your workspace in `src/ros.repos` or delete `src/ros.repos` and develop directly within the workspace.
-2. If you are using a `ros2.repos` file, import the contents `Terminal->Run Task..->import from workspace file`
+2. If you are using a `ros.repos` file, import the contents `Terminal->Run Task..->import from workspace file`
 3. Install dependencies `Terminal->Run Task..->install dependencies`
 4. (optional) Adjust scripts to your liking.
 These scripts are used both within tasks and CI.
    * `setup.sh` The setup commands for your code.
 Default to import workspace and install dependencies.
-   * `build.sh` The build commands for your code.
-Default to `--merge-install` and `--symlink-install`
-   * `test.sh` The test commands for your code.
 5. Develop!

 ## FAQ

+### Different ROS1 Version

+#### Changing the docker image

+1. Open .devcontainer/Dockerfile
+2. Replace "FROM althack/ros:melodic-gazebo" with another ROS image
+3. ROS images can be found [here](https://github.com/athackst/dockerfiles/tree/main/ros)

 ### WSL2